 If you decide to explore this option, we can recommend some reputable brokers.
 Reach out via the contact link on this page.

-- What type of microchip (if any) does your dog have?
-The European Union requires a six-digit scanable chip.
+🐾 What type of microchip (if any) does your dog have?
+The European Union requires a fifteen-digit scannable chip.
 Your dog must be microchipped before the rabies shot.
-That means if your pup is up to date on the vaccine, but the chip doesn't meet the requirement, they will have to be chipped again and vaccinated again before the information is entered onto the health certificate.
+That means if your pup is up to date on the vaccine, but the chip doesn’t meet the requirement, they will have to be chipped again and vaccinated again before the information is entered onto the health certificate.
 (This also happened to us.)

-- Example: Ireland is part of the EU but is one of a handful of countries requiring a tapeworm treatment to be issued by a vet within 1 - 5 days of arrival in the country.
+Ireland is part of the EU but is one of a handful of countries requiring a tapeworm treatment to be issued by a vet within 1–5 days of arrival in the country.
 Spain, France, and Portugal have no such requirement.

 - Decide how and when you will be flying, from where, and to what country.
 I advise you to book a flight no less than 40 days out to resolve all necessary vet paperwork.